 Having tangible words of affirmation and support greatly helps campers.
 Receiving mail at camp or finding a letter in their camp belongings from loved ones can help campers move through homesickness when it feels very big.
-Mail letters or cards before camp begins to ensure your letter arrives during camp.
+Mail letters or cards at least a week before camp begins to ensure your letter arrives during camp.

-The address is:
+The address is: Oregon 4-H Center

-Oregon 4-H Center c/o 4-H Wildlife Stewards Camp 5390 4-H Rd., NW Salem, OR 97304
+c/o 4-H Wildlife Stewards Camp

+5390 4-H Rd., NW

+Salem, OR 97304

 Calling home encourages homesickness.
 It does not help campers overcome homesickness.
 It is our policy to not offer calling home as a solution.
-If homesickness is severe and lasting after intervention strategies, 4-H Camp Staff will call to for you to pick up your camper early.
+If homesickness is severe and lasting after intervention strategies, 4-H Camp Staff will call for you to pick up your camper early.
+There is no refund for camp registration if you are called to pick up your camper early.